Snickerdoodle Zucchini Bread

 “I made this with 50% oat flour/50% almond flour for the AP and it turned out great.
 I also did not use the full amount of cinnamon and sugar for the filling/topping and would probably halve it next time” – Tamara

-- Eggs: Bring the eggs to room temperature and lightly beat before adding to help with even distribution.
+- Eggs: Bring the eggs to room temperature for the smoothest batter and the best rise.

 Jesseca’s Recipe Review